wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 **Tips**:
 - `vle*/vse*`: Vector load/store instructions
 - `vf*`: Vector floating-point operations
-- No output means no vectorization detected
+- No output indicates no vectorization detected
-- Use with `| head -50` to see first occurrences
+- `| head -50` can be used to see first occurrences

 **Profile with detailed events**:
 ```bash